-If an employee is called back to work, they he or she shall, upon reporting, receive a minimum of four (4) hours' work, or if four (4) hours' work is not furnished, a minimum of four (4) hours' pay at time and one-half (1-1/2).
+If an employee is called back to work, they shall, upon reporting, receive a minimum of four (4) hours' work, or if four (4) hours' work is not furnished, a minimum of four (4) hours' pay at time and one-half (1-1/2).

-This provision does not apply to instances in which the employee is called to report before his or hertheir regular starting time and is worked from the time he or shethey reports to his or hertheir regular starting time.
+This provision does not apply to instances in which the employee is called to report before their regular starting time and is worked from the time they report to their regular starting time.